Adding Surf to a Next.js App

 Summary

-Adding Surf to a Next.js app comes down to three files:
+Adding Surf to a Next.js app comes down to four files: